GSA/wp2030-microsite/pages/offerings/federal-coworking.md

 ## Participate in federal coworking

 We invite your agency to test sites in six cities throughout the country.
-The sites will be secure, fully furnished and include Wi-Fi connectivity.
+The sites will be secure, fully furnished and include guest Wi-Fi connectivity.
 Register your agency to [participate in a prototype location](https://feedback.gsa.gov/jfe/form/SV_71knHUU3p09aPXM){class="usa-link--external"}.

 ![Map of the United States, with the following cities and states highlighted: Tacoma, WA; San Francisco, CA; Denver, CO; Kansas City, MO; Chicago, IL; Philadelphia, PA; and Washington, DC (Workplace Innovation Lab)]({{ '/assets/img/federal-coworking-map.svg' | url }})